FailAcademy/learning/adp-toronto/_projects/05-community.md

 Your course instructors will be available in-class while you work on your project to provide assistance where required.

-It is important that you **attend class everyday** during the final project lab time.
+It is important that you **attend class every day** during the final project lab time.

-All Community Projects are **due on December 22nd**.
+All Community Projects are **due on March 29th**.
 You will showcase your completed work with your team in a project demo to your community partner and instructors on that day.

 More details will be supplied regarding your assigned community partners and teammates at the end of Week 7.